helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Sound probe tool

-Finally, holding `Space` and clicking on the timeline is what I call a "sound probe" and it's supposed to give you an idea of what notes are playing at the given point:
+Holding `Space` and clicking on the timeline is what I call a "sound probe", and it's supposed to give you an idea of what notes are playing at any given time:

 ![sound-probe]